 For example, if you choose a “text” lesson, you can still add a video or PDF file to said text lesson.

 However, there are some limitations as you’ll see in a few seconds.

-The Thinkific video library is something every online course platform should have.
+The Thinkific video library is something every course platform should have.

-When I compared Teachable vs Thinkific, this is something that stood out when comparing their online course creation features.
+When I compared Teachable vs Thinkific, this stood out when comparing their online course creating features.

 For example, in Teachable, you have to upload the video every time you want to upload it to a lesson (not that you would want to upload the same video to 2 different lessons).